 Paul Routledge, School of Geography, University of Leeds, Leeds, UK

 Paul’s research interests include critical geopolitics, climate change, social justice, civil society, the environment, and social movements.
 In particular, his research has been concerned with two key areas of interest: the spatiality of social movements in the Global South and Global North; and the practical, political and ethical challenges of scholar activism.
 Paul is currently conducting research into resource sovereignties in collaboration with peasant farmers’ movements in Bangladesh and the international farmers’ network, La Via Campesina.
 He is the author of Terrains of Resistance (1993, Praeger); co-author (with Andrew Cumbers) of Global Justice Networks (2009, Manchester University Press); co-editor (with Joanne Sharp, Chris Philo and Ronan Paddison) of Entanglements of Power (2000, Routledge); and co-editor (with Gearóid Ó Tuathail and Simon Dalby) of The Geopolitics Reader (1998; 2006, Routledge).

 Omar Jabary Salamanca, Department of Conflict and Development Studies, Ghent University, Ghent, Belgium

 Omar’s work lies at the interface of human and political geography.
 His current research deals with spatial modalities of settler colonialism and uneven development in Palestine.
 In particular he looks at the ways in which the materialities of infrastructure networks are co-produced and how they advance and sustain political and socio-economic segregation in practice.
 He is also interested in aid and development intervention, geographies of resistance and solidarity, and the Middle East.

-Kevin Ward, School of Environment and Development, University of Manchester, UK
+Kevin Ward, School of Environment, Education and Development, University of Manchester, Manchester, UK